torrapipes/Python/README.md

 # Python
-Here you can find all my python code.
+**New organization** Here you can find all my python code when I first started on GitHub.
+Now I use a new organization with GitHub Pages.